105 Main St.

-Scottville's recorded history began in 1874 when the town was mapped as a station on the Pere Marquette Railroad.
+Scottville's recorded history began in 1874 when the town was mapped as a station on the Pere Marquette's Railroad.
 It was first called Mason Center because of its location in the county.
 Later, it was renamed Sweetland, after James Sweetland, who built a sawmill here in 1878.
 Sweetland sold the mill a year later to Hiram Scott.
 Scott officially platted the land in 1882 and named it after himself.
 It was incorporated as a village in 1889 and as a city in 1907.
 Today, Scottville remains the agricultural center of Mason County.

 The City water tower is undergoing some interior maintenance and will be offline for approximately three weeks.
 While this work is taking place you will notice a drop in water pressure.
 We apologize for any inconvenience, however, this work is necessary.
 Water pressure will be restored once we bring the tower back on line.

 We are happy to announce that we now accept credit & debit cards for payment on water bills, taxes, garbage bags, Riverside Park & other misc. items.
 The company that processes these cards charges a fee to use the service, but that is paid directly to them through the card and in no way comes back to the city.